danielogen/tdd-updated/README.md

 # Test Driven Development Lab
-This repo contains starter code for test coverage exercises.
+This repo contains starter code for TDD lab exercises.
 Follow the instructions on the [class website](https://johnxu21.github.io/teaching/CS472/Timetable/dynamic_analysis/?) to get started.

 ## Other Information